Speeding up SKIP LOCKED in MySQL

 COMMIT;

-Before the introduction of SKIP LOCKED in MySQL 8, this is not something you could achieve in a high concurrency fashion, without difference transactions waiting for shared locks.
+Before the introduction of SKIP LOCKED in MySQL 8, this is not something you could achieve in a high concurrency fashion.
+Let's review the nuances of scaling this design.

 BEGIN;